TheoKouzelis/TheoKouzelis.github.io/_posts/2015-05-06-diy-vs-framework-mocks.markdown

 }
 {% endhighlight %}

-In the test we setup up by;
-1. Creating the DateTimeMock.
-2. Setting the return value.
-3. Passing the mock to the class we are testing.

-Then call the greetUser method.

-Then we assert we got;
-1. The expected greeting.
-2. The Greeter called the mock the correct amount of times.
-3. he Greeter passed the mock the expected argument.
+In the following test we use the DateTimeMock to force different greetings out of our Greeter class and check the mocks public variables to assert the mock was called correctly.

 {% highlight php %}
 <?php